-The Government has not defined ‘exceptional circumstances’ as referred to in the 2013 regulations.
-It is for the Head Teacher to decide what he/she views as ‘exceptional’ and it is at their discretion if the circumstances warrant the leave to be granted.
+It is for the Headteacher to decide what is ‘exceptional’ and it is at their discretion if the circumstances warrant the leave to be granted.
+The school can only consider Leave of Absence requests which are made by the ‘resident’ parent.

-Leave of absence which is taken for the following reasons will not be authorised:
+Below are some examples of Leave of Absence requests which will not be authorised:

 - Availability of cheaper holidays.